-When the Viking war lords and their started raiding, raping and pillaging the West Coast of Scotland around 800AC, life was scary for the local people.
+When the Viking war lords started raiding, raping and pillaging the West Coast of Scotland around 800AC, life was scary for the local people.
 We believe that Rubha Phoil was a safe place for people to run to, to protect themselves, their life stock and their boats.
-Raids continued for many years until is assumed that the Vikings started to recognise features in the local people.
+Raids continued for many years until is assumed that the Vikings started to recognise their own facial features in the local people.
+Local people were no longer considered ‘subhuman’ and became one of them.
 DNA was being mixed and Vikings started settling and trading instead.

-It is said that one such lineage of Vikings had settled (perhaps concurred) on Rubha Phoil.
+It is said that one such lineage of Vikings had settled (perhaps conquer) on Rubha Phoil.
 Páll Bálkason (Páll, son of Bálki, or Paal Baalkeson) is likely the origin of the name of Rubha Phoil.
 (Promontory of Páll) When he settled on Rubha Phoil, a horrible time seems to have started for the local population.
+Páll didn’t seem to have been a nice man.
+It seemed that he was in charge of punishing people and ordering executions.
 More about that in the time line.

 We have no idea what Rubha Phoil was called before that time.

 It looks as if the fortifications on Rubha Phoil were deliberately destroyed.
 Perhaps to prevent it from being occupied and used to terrorise the local population again.
-Perhaps to use the stones to build the pier.
+Perhaps to use the stones to build what is now the pier.
 Or both.

-It looks like the difficult times 700-800 years ago left a reputation behind that turned into a local curse.
+It looks like the horrible times 700-800 years ago left a reputation behind that turned into a local curse….